civerjia/Proton-Bragg-Peak-Fit/README.md

 # How to use:
 ## windows
 - Pre-compiled functions are provided.
-If you can't, run `./src/compile_PBPF.m` Here are some code snippets
+If it doesn't work, run `./src/compile_PBPF.m` Here are some code snippets
 - `output = bf_mex((1:64)*0.3,[15,0.3,1e-3,0.4, 12,0.4,1e-3,0.4],'idd')`
 - `[x,idd_o] = precise_fit(z,idd_i,num_bp,strict);`
 - `x = fast_fit(z,idd_i,num_bp);`
 ## Linux and MacOS
-- run `./src/compile_PBPF.m`
+- run `./src/compile_PBPF.m` to compile it
+- same as above

 ## 1D IDD data
 Details can be found in demo.m, column 1D array is prefered such as, zeros(n,1).
 Be caseful, run the demo section by section, some parts are time comsuming.